phpstan/phpstan/website/src/user-guide/ignoring-errors.md

 	reportUnmatchedIgnoredErrors: false
 	ignoreErrors:
 		- '#This message will not be reported as unmatched#'
-		- '#This message will not be reported as unmatched too#' -
+		- '#This message will not be reported as unmatched either#' -
-			message: '#But this one will#'
+			message: '#But this one will be reported#'
 			reportUnmatched: true
 ```
 ```